Meteospax/obsidian-lexicalcs-plugin/.github/SECURITY.md

-At PATTERNU, the project takes the security of its code, data, and the broader community seriously, this security policy (thereafter as “policy”) outlines the measures and expectations we have in place to safeguard our repository and its users from potential security threats.
+At LEXICALCS, the project takes the security of its code, data, and the broader community seriously, this security policy (thereafter as “policy”) outlines the measures and expectations we have in place to safeguard our repository and its users from potential security threats.